tmhn/Sparta/foundations/5-control-flow/README.md

 ### Else

 Have a look back at our decision we wrote in plain english.
-We have accounted for the word if.
-But is the other important word used?
+We have accounted for the word "if".
+But what is the other important word?

 We said:

 ***Otherwise I'll go home.***

 This is what happens if our check was NOT true.
 In other words if it was false.
 Let's try to model this too.
-For this we us the "else" keyword.
+For this we use the "else" keyword.

 Copy the following to the end of your flow.js file